 Category A (Staff ratio 1:15 usually) Day visits (less than 24 hours) which do not involve adventurous activities and/or additional risks or use external centres.
-Formal written approval should be given by the Principal Category B (Staff ratio 1:10 usually) Visits which involve any nights away from the School, overseas travel, and/or which involve adventurous activities or additional risks.
+Formal written approval should be given by the EV Coordinator and the Principal informed.
+Category B (Staff ratio 1:10 usually) Visits which involve any nights away from the School, overseas travel, and/or which involve adventurous activities or additional risks.
 Interim approval should be given by the Principal.
 Governor approval should be achieved at least one term before the visit.